After checking in to our hotel we took a little walk around the area. This is St. Andre Cathedral.

 Cappuccino time!

 It might seem that cycling along the canal would be completely flat.
-However, about once every few kilometre there is a road-bridge crossing with a short, steep climb.
+However, about once every few kilometres there is a road-bridge crossing with a short, steep climb.

 Lunchtime!